Zea mays (Nitrogen Fixing Corn)

 Domestic Shipments

-These seeds can be shipped to all states after inspection by the Hawai`i Department of Agriculture.
+These seeds can be shipped to all states after inspection by the Hawai`i Department of Agriculture and Biosecurity.
 There is no charge for this inspection.

 International Shipping